 Rabat, Morocco’s capital, rests along the shores of the Bouregreg River and the Atlantic Ocean.
 It’s known for landmarks that speak to its Islamic and French-colonial heritage, including the Kasbah of the Udayas.
 This Berber-era royal fort is surrounded by formal French-designed gardens and overlooks the ocean.
 The city’s iconic Hassan Tower, a 12th-century minaret, soars above the ruins of a mosque.

-Marrakesh, a former imperial city in western Morocco, is a major economic center and home to mosques, palaces and gardens.
-The medina is a densely packed, walled medieval city dating to the Berber Empire, with mazelike alleys where thriving souks (marketplaces) sell traditional textiles, pottery and jewelry.
-A symbol of the city, and visible for miles, is the Moorish minaret of 12th-century Koutoubia Mosque.
+Marrakesh, a former imperial city in western Morocco, is a major economic center and home to mosques, palaces, and gardens.
+The medina is a densely packed, walled medieval city dating to the Berber Empire, with mazelike alleys where thriving souks (marketplaces) sell traditional textiles, pottery, and jewelry.
+A symbol of the city, and visible for miles, is the Moorish minaret of the 12th-century Koutoubia Mosque.